The best shows on Netflix (March 2026)

 Genre: Comedy, RomanceStars: Kristen Bell, Adam Brody, Justine Lupe, Timothy SimonsSeasons: 1

 It’s now or never for Gi-hun (Lee Jung-jae) in Squid Game season 3.
 At the end of season 2, Gi-hun’s plans to end the games backfire.
-The rebellion is squashed when In-ho (Lee Byung-hun) reveals himself as the Front Man and goes on a killing spree.
+The rebellion is squashed when In-ho (Lee Byung-hun) reveals himself as the Front Man.
 Gi-hun is then sent back into the games, where the remaining players vote to continue playing.
-Despite being at his lowest point, Gi-hun is still motivated to put an end to the games once and for all.
+Despite being at his lowest point, Gi-hun is dead-set on ending the games once and for all.

 To do that, he will need to survive the deadly competitions, which include hide-and-seek and jump rope.
 While Gi-hun tries to end the games from within, the Front Man’s brother, Jun-ho (Wi Ha-jun), continues to search for the secluded island that hosts the arena.